-Unfortunately our reported speech workshop planned for March 2020 had to be cancelled earlier this year, but thanks to the contribution of many colleagues we will have a great alternative between October 2020 and February 2021: online data sessions.
+Unfortunately our reported speech workshop planned for March 2020 had to be cancelled last year, but thanks to the contribution of many colleagues a great alternative arose between October 2020 and May 2021: online data sessions.
 Depending on the preference of the presenter, these sessions can take a traditional presentation format or consist of more improvised data sharing, but we will always leave plenty of opportunity for discussion and collaborative data exploration.

 Reported speech is a grammatical phenomenon that allows a speaker to represent an utterance and attribute it to another speaker, or to herself at an earlier moment in time.
 Reported speech is discussed widely in the typological literature (Buchstaller & Alphen 2012; Güldemann & Roncador 2002;

 Janssen & Wurff 1996; Spronck & Nikitina 2019 inter alia).
 Most commonly, it takes a form as in (1), with a clausal element signalling a speech event and a reported speaker, followed by a clausal element representing an attributed locution, or as in (2), with these same elements in reverse order.

 INTJ good omen look-IMP lord 3SG.M say-PST-3SG.M

 “Oh, it’s a good omen!
 Look, my lord!” he said (Si & Spronck 2019: 283)

 Between the clausal elements various linking elements may appear and degrees of syntactic integration (traditionally represented as the distinction between ‘direct’ vs. ‘indirect’ speech).
 In addition to expressing utterances, the structures used in reported speech are also frequently found to express non-illocutionary meanings, such as thought (as in 3), intent (as in 4 and 5), causation or aspectual meanings, among others.
 These ‘extended’ meanings of reported speech occur with a